jmico/beekeeper/README.md

 Beekeeper is pretty lightweight, so the performance depends mostly on *the broker* performance.
 These are ballpark performance measurements of a local setup running Mosquitto:

-- A `do_job` synchronous call to a remote method adds 1.5 ms of latency and involves 4 network round trips.
+- A `call_remote` synchronous call to a remote method adds 1.5 ms of latency and involves 4 network round trips.
 This implies a maximum of 650 synchronous calls per second.

 - A `do_async_job` asynchronous call to a remote method takes 0.1 ms. This implies a maximum of 10000 asynchronous calls per second (just the call, then it must wait for responses).